American Jews: Self-identity

 Scholars debate whether the historical experience of Jews in the United States has been such a unique experience as to validate American exceptionalism.
 Korelitz (1996) shows how American Jews during the late 19th and early 20th centuries abandoned a racial definition of Jewishness in favor of one that embraced ethnicity.
 The key to understanding this transition from a racial self-definition to a cultural or ethnic one can be found in the Menorah Journal between 1915 and 1925.
 During this time contributors to the Menorah promoted a cultural, rather than a racial, religious, or other views of Jewishness as a means to define Jews in a world that threatened to overwhelm and absorb Jewish uniqueness.
 The journal represented the ideals of the menorah movement established by Horace M. Kallen and others to promote a revival in Jewish cultural identity and combat the idea of race as a means to define or identify peoples.

-Siporin (1990) uses the family folklore of ethnic Jews to their collective history and its transformation into a historical art form.
-They tell us how Jews have survived being uprooted and transformed.
+Siporin (1990) states that the family folklore of ethnic Jews provides insights that illuminate collective history and transform it into art, and that these insights tell us how Jews have survived being uprooted and transformed.
 Many immigrant narratives bear a theme of the arbitrary nature of fate and the reduced state of immigrants in a new culture.
 By contrast, ethnic family narratives tend to show the ethnicity more in charge of his life, and perhaps in danger of losing his Jewishness altogether.
 Some stories show how a family member successfully negotiated the conflict between ethnic and American identities.
 After 1960, memories of the Holocaust, together with the Six-Day War in 1967 had major impacts on fashioning Jewish ethnic identity.
 Some have argued that the Holocaust highlighted for Jews the importance of their ethnic identity at a time when other minorities were asserting their own.
+The world's largest Jewish gathering outside of Israel occurred in Edison, central New Jersey, on December 1, 2024.